1966 Florida gubernatorial election: Campaign

 In September 1965, a poll with a sample size exceeding 3,000 people indicated Governor Haydon Burns had an approval rating of 75%.
 However, by March 1966, the Governor's approval rating fell to 56%, due to Burns' alleged dishonesty, lack of integrity, and showing favoritism.
 In that same "confidential" poll Robert High surprisingly led Haydon Burns by 34%-28.5%, while Scott Kelly received 18.5% and 19% were left undecided.
-Due to the "stunning" results this poll conducted by Haydon Burns' campaign managers, they attempted to cover up it up.
+Due to the "stunning" results this poll conducted by Haydon Burns' campaign managers, they attempted to cover it up.
 By the end of November, the three major Democratic candidates in 1964 all announced their intention to run for governor in 1966, which were incumbent governor Haydon Burns, Mayor of Miami Robert King, and State Senator Scott Kelly.
 Additionally, it was speculated that former governor Thomas "LeRoy" Collins would also challenge Burns in the primary, but instead ran for United States Senate in 1968.
 Eventually a fourth person, Tallahassee publisher Sam Foor, decided to enter the race, though he was not considered a "serious contender".

 28.3% of the voting age population participated in the Democratic primary.
 Both the Democratic and Republican primary election took place on May 3, 1966.
 The results of the Democratic primary were Haydon Burns with 372,451 votes (35.35%), Robert High with 338,281 votes (32.11%), Scott Kelly with 331,580 votes (31.47%), and Sam Foor with 11,343 votes (1.08%).
 Because none of the four candidates received at a majority of votes, a runoff election was held between Haydon Burns and Robert King, the top two candidates, on May 24, 1966.
 After the run-off election, Robert High defeated Haydon Burns by a margin of 596,471-509,271 (53.94%-46.065).
 Thus, Robert King High was the Democratic nominee for the 1966 gubernatorial election in Florida.